LCA Practice Guide overview

 Collect inventory

 Gather material quantities, lifespans, transportation distances, construction activities, operational energy use, and end-of-life scenarios for everything within your system boundary.
-LCA tools use LCI databases to attach impact factors to materials.
-Know what an LCI is and why EPDs can serve as product-specific inputs.
+LCA tools use life cycle inventory (LCI) databases to attach impact factors to materials.
+Know what an LCI is and why environmental product declarations (EPDs) can serve as product-specific inputs.

 3